armadaproject/armada-jupyter/docs/design/initial-design.md

 ## Proposed Solution

 Users will be able to write a configuration file for setting up the JupyterLab pod, and then submit this with a single command.
-A single command will also allow for cancelling the deployment.

 ## Design